dominikhajduk/timesheet-style-fixer/README.md

 # timesheet-style-fixer
 CSS style fixer for company timesheet.
-It make summary tables sticky to browser window for "add work time" and "work time" sections.
+It makes summary tables sticky to the browser window for "add work time" and "work time" sections.

 ### How to apply in Safari?